Six months with the first semi-mainstream sex robot for men.

 Different stroke lengths for different folks

-Maximum stroke length is a bit limited—about 2.5-inches of travel from the top start position to the base—but this shouldn’t be too surprising.
+Maximum stroke length is a bit limited—a little less than three inches of travel from the top start position to the base—but this shouldn’t be too surprising.
 The Launch would have to be even taller and bulkier for every additional inch of travel and I imagine it would take an entirely different design approach to enable anywhere near the range of movement you experience when using your hand or during intercourse.
-Although three-inch strokes don’t seem very exciting on paper, and I probably would have been put off by it had I known this spec before purchase, those 2.5-inches of movement have proven to be ample and effective on my average length.
+Although three-inch strokes don’t seem very exciting on paper, and I probably would have been put off by it had I known this spec before purchase, those few inches of movement have proven to be ample and effective on my average length.
 Yes, I sometimes find myself wishing it would go just a tiny bit further, but I find that the novelty of the movement not coming from my own hand/brain combo compensates to some degree for whatever is lost in the limited movement.

 The range of possible stroke lengths seems round down to about four different general lengths—between a minimum of 1.5-inches to the 2.5-inch max.
 There may be some more range in there (didn’t use calipers), but as far as how it feels, it comes down to three or four stroke lengths.